 - Performance appraisal of the CEO and, if applicable, members of the Group Management

 - Drawing up employment agreements for the members of the Group Management

-The members of the Market and Strategy Committee shall be elected by the Board of Directors for the term of office until the next Annual General Meeting and constitutes itself.
+The members of the Market and Strategy Committee are elected by the Board of Directors for the term of office until the next Annual General Meeting; the Committee constitutes itself.
 The Board of Directors appoints the Chair.

-In 2020, the Market and Strategy Committee had three members and met six times.
-The meetings were attended by the CEO and other members of the Group Management.
+In 2021, the Market and Strategy Committee had three members and met three times.
+The CEO and additional members of the Group Management took part in the meetings.
 All committee members attended all meetings.

 The main tasks of this committee are:

 - Reviewing and evaluating the long-term vision, mission and values of the HOCHDORF Group

 - Evaluating decisions that are of strategic relevance, particularly those focused on value creation, in order to advise and support the Board of Directors

 - Monitoring potential changes in the basic conditions concerning the strategy approved by the Board of Directors

 - Reviewing the organisational structure based on the strategy and the staff composition of the Group Management.